 When it comes to the coronavirus (COVID-19) pandemic, there's what you see, there's what you hear and — after taking it all in — there's how it all makes you feel.

-You're being asked to stay home as much as possible.
-Restaurants are taking to-go orders only.
-Bars are closed.
-Schools are closed.
+You're trying to stay home as much as possible.
+You're continuing to socially distance and are likely even rethinking those visits with your vulnerable loved ones and friends.
 You turn on the news and coronavirus is there.
 You scroll through your social feed and it's there, too.
 It's lot to take in, and if you're feeling overwhelmed, stressed or panicked — you're not alone.

 But we're prepared, and we want you to feel prepared, too.